 Dr. Akil received her medical degree form the University of Damascus.
-She trained in Psychiatry (the research track) at the University of Michigan.
+She trained in psychiatry (research track) at the University of Michigan.
 She completed a research fellowship at the University of Pittsburgh in 1991 then joined the faculty at Western Psychiatric Institute and Clinic and the Department of Neurology at the University of Pittsburgh.
-In that capacity, Dr. Akil directed a Neuropsychiatry Clinic, conducted neuroscience research and participated in teaching neuroscience to psychiatric residents.
+In that capacity, Dr. Akil directed a neuropsychiatry clinic, conducted neuroscience research and participated in teaching neuroscience to psychiatric residents.
 In 1996, Dr. Akil joined the intramural program at the National Institute of Mental Health (NIMH) where she conducted research on the pathophysiology of psychotic disorders and continued her clinical practice and her training of research fellows.
-In 2003, Dr. Akil was appointed Senior Advisor to the NIMH Director and she continues to function in that capacity.
+In 2003, Dr. Akil was appointed senior advisor to the NIMH director and she continues to function in that capacity.

 He is active in medical education in the Georgetown University School of Medicine and is a core faculty member in MedStar Georgetown's Child and Adolescent Psychiatry, General Psychiatry, and Psychosomatic Medicine training programs.
-Dr. Biel received a B.A. in Spanish and History at Amherst College before attending medical school at Mount Sinai School of Medicine, where he also received a Master's of Science in Community Medicine.
-He then trained in both General Psychiatry and Child and Adolescent Psychiatry at New York University School of Medicine.
-He is board certified in General Psychiatry and in Child and Adolescent Psychiatry.
+Dr. Biel received a Bachelor of Arts in spanish and history at Amherst College before attending medical school at Mount Sinai School of Medicine, where he also received a Master of Science in community medicine.
+He then trained in both general psychiatry and child and adolescent psychiatry at New York University School of Medicine.
+He is board certified in general psychiatry and child and adolescent psychiatry.

 Dr. Cummings provides clinical care for our inpatient and consult services and our outpatient adult programs, with a focus on neuropsychiatry and psycho-oncology.
 He also has a major role in teaching and supervision of Georgetown medical students and residents.

-Dr. Cummings obtained his MD in 2003 from UMDNJ — New Jersey Medical School.
-He then completed his Psychiatry residency at New York University School of Medicine in 2007.
-Dr. Cummings also completed a Psychosomatic Medicine fellowship at Massachusetts General Hospital in 2008.
+Dr. Cummings obtained his medical degree in 2003 from UMDNJ — New Jersey Medical School.
+He then completed his psychiatry residency at New York University School of Medicine in 2007.
+Dr. Cummings also completed a psychosomatic medicine fellowship at Massachusetts General Hospital in 2008.